 Insect damage rarely occurs in the winter and spring, but turf managers should always monitor for populations and treat accordingly.
 Many insects are in their adult stage during the spring.
 If fields have a history of insect damage, spring may be an optimal time for control of adult populations.
-Otherwise, insecticides may not be necessary.
+If fields are being overseeded, fall armyworm may present a problem during establishment of perennial, annual, and/or intermediate ryegrass.
+Always monitor turfgrass areas and make decisions based on your IPM program.